The rollicking Greenwich Village Halloween parade. With a million spectators it is the world’s largest Halloween parade

 The planning that goes into this fall festival is amazing, with scary costumes going on sale at thrift stores from the beginning of the month, pumpkins to be carved into hideous grins going on sale for 29 cents a pound, and mini-pumpkins for decor a mere 99 cents each at grocery stores featuring aisles and aisles of every brand of candy imaginable, 3 dollars a ba

 Since Halloween is mostly for the children, parents and homeowners try to think of ways to scare the little ones by decorating their houses and lawns with fake spiderwebs and white-sheeted ghosts hanging from eaves and trees and bushes.
 If the children are brave enough to pass through the gauntlets created just for them, they are rewarded with their choice of peanut-butter chocolate cups, and all the many candies Americans are famous for.
-Some health food advocates have taken to giving out apples and other fruit, but since there are always bad apples in every bunch, authorities warn parents to look for the stray razor blade in those kind of children-hating “treats”.
+Some health food advocates have taken to giving out apples and other fruit, but since there are always bad apples in every bunch, authorities warn parents to look for the stray razor blade in those kinds of children-hating “treats”.
 You just can’t be too careful nowadays, the parents are advised.

 Children and parents sometimes make their own costumes for the occasion.
 I remember going as the purple bag to a Crown Royal liquor bottle when I was little, and a plain old witch another year with a pointed black cardboard hat.
 That was after my Cinderella princess stage, which I loved so much.
 One year I went to a lot of trouble to string up a flying ghost from my bedroom window to the gate in the hedge so that it would swoop down on the children when the gate was opened.
 I was old enough to scare the others by then!